fzyzcjy/flutter_rust_bridge/book/src/feature_details.md

 ## Command line arguments

 Simply add `--help` to see full documentation.
+The following is a (possibly outdated) snapshot when running the command with `--help`:

 ```shell
 flutter_rust_bridge_codegen